karlicoss/cachew/README.md

 * why tuples and dataclasses?

   Tuples are natural in Python for quickly grouping together return results.
-  `NamedTuple` and `dataclass` specifically provide a very straighforward and self documenting way to represent data in Python.
+  `NamedTuple` and `dataclass` specifically provide a very straightforward and self documenting way to represent data in Python.
-  Very compact syntax makes it extremely convenitent even for one-off means of communicating between couple of functions.
+  Very compact syntax makes it extremely convenient even for one-off means of communicating between couple of functions.

   If you want to find out more why you should use more dataclasses in your code I suggest these links: